damjanrak/pg_dsp/examples/fir/README.rst

                         fix_format=(16, 15),
                         cosim=True):

-As it can be seen, to play with example you can change sample rate, cut off frequency, 3 different input frequencies specified by input_freqs_hz argument, etc.
+As it can be seen, to play with example you can change sample rate, cut off frequency, number of samples that will be filtered, 3 different input frequencies specified by input_freqs_hz argument, transition width which expressed as fraction of sample rate, minimum suppression in stop band, cut-off, and finally fix-point format used by hardware which is by default set to have 15 bits for fractional part of number and 16 at all.

 After preparation, input signal is saved as .wav file named *synthetic_test_input.wav* and pass to hardware simulator.
 At the end, hardware output is saved as .wav file in file named *synthetic_test_output.wav*.